woosting/turris-notes/howtos/lxc/container-creation.md

     > SITUATIONAL: In case you don't have a backup target directory yet:
     >
-    >  1. Create a directory to aggrecontainer-snapshot aggregation directory (if it does not exist yet):
+    >  Create the container-backups aggregation directory:
     >
     >     ```shell
     >     mkdir /srv/lxc/BACKUPS